-Changing up the colour of your bedroom can make a big difference to its perceived size, and going for a pale colour scheme in a light-starved space will make it look instantly larger.
+Changing up the colour of your small bedroom can make a big difference to its perceived size, and going for a pale colour scheme in a light-starved space will make it look instantly larger.
 Consider going for light-coloured bedroom flooring, too, to complete the airy look.

 'The cool, calm Scandinavian-styled interior isn’t going anywhere, and it's the perfect small bedroom idea.
 White can open up even the smallest of spaces and combines easily with existing decoration.
 When used in the bedroom, it’ll help you take a step back from your busy schedule.
 Use white as an accent wall and pair with fashionable dusty pastels to complete a soft and welcoming space,' suggests Sue Kim, Senior Colour Designer at Valspar.